-Epicentre conducts field epidemiology activities, research projects and trainings in support of Médecins Sans Frontières' (MSF) goal of providing medical aid in areas where people are affected by conflict, epidemics, disasters, or otherwise have poor or non-existent access to health care.
+Describing, measuring, quantifying and comparing situations was the main mission of Epicentre at its creation in 1986.
+Today Epicentre conducts field epidemiology activities, research projects and training sessions in support of Médecins Sans Frontières' (MSF) goals of providing medical assistance in areas where people are suffering from conflict, epidemics, disasters or where access to care is inadequate or non-existent.